-- 2.6.1 Teachers use a variety of direct and indirect teaching styles to provide for students' success that depend on lesson objectives and content and students' varied learning styles. - 2.6.2 The teacher allows students guided choices in matters such as equipment, modification of rules, or type of skill practice (e.g., completing individual task sheets or small-group instruction). - 2.6.3 The physical educator emphasizes critical-thinking and problem-solving tactics and strategies by using higher-order questions.
+- 2.6.1 The teacher uses a variety of direct and indirect teaching styles to provide for student success, depending on the lesson objectives and content and students' varied learning styles. - 2.6.2 The teacher allows students guided choices (e.g., completing individual task sheets or small-group instruction) in matters such as equipment, rule modification and type of skill practice. - 2.6.3 The physical educator emphasizes critical-thinking and problem-solving tactics and strategies by using higher-order questions.